IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>7 - Create GitHub access token webhook</summary>

-In the pre-requisites, we set up an organization for our quote-of-the-day application in GitHub.
-In order for the trigger template to run whenever any of the repos in this organization are updated, we need to create a webhook at the organization level.
+For the trigger template to run whenever any of the repos in the quote-of-the-day organization are updated, we need to create a webhook at the organization level.

-To do this, we first need to determine the route to our openshift instance.
+1. Open the pipeline in the OCP console
+2. Under 'trigger templates', copy the route URL.
 This route was created when we pushed our pipeline to tekton.

-To get this route, we can go into our pipeline, and under trigger templates, copy the url, and then paste it into the payload URL field in GitHub.

-We will keep SSL disabled, although in a customer environment, SSL would typically be enabled. and we keep all remaining selections and click update or add webbhook.

-This tells us our Tekton route is
+Example:
 <code class="code-block"> el-webhook-default.apps.66ba1da31bc8d0001e815a6c.ocp.techzone.ibm.com </code>

-We copy this value, add <code>https://</code> to the front and paste it into our organization’s GitHub.
-Without the <code>https://</code>, GitHub won’t accept it as a valid url.
+3. Open the github quote-of-the-day organization page
+4. Click Settings
+5. Click Hooks
+6. Click Create Webhook
+7. Paste the route from step 2 into the payload field in Github.
+8. Click Create Webhook

+<inline-notification text="Note: When creating the webhook, keep all defaults and SSL disabled, although in a customer environment, SSL would typically be enabled."></inline-notification>

 **[Go to top](#top)**